fabiojmendes/Autosys/README.md

 ## Tempsys

-Tempsys is a monitoring system designed to measure the temperature of commercial fridges and freezers.
-It is meant to monitor the behavior of these units and anticipate any possible failures or misuse and prevent food degradation.
+Tempsys is a monitoring system designed to measure the temperature of commercial refrigerators and freezers.
+It is meant to monitor the behavior of these units and anticipate any possible failures or misuse, thereby preventing food degradation.

-It consists of an extremely power efficient Bluetooth LE module coupled with a MCP9808 i2c digital thermometer.
+It consists of an extremely power-efficient Bluetooth LE module coupled with a MCP9808 i2c digital thermometer.
 The whole system is powered by a single CR-2032 coin cell battery with autonomy of more than a year.

-The low power Bluetooth module is responsible for emitting advertising packets with the temperatures.
-A more powerful device connected to the main power will collect those results and send them using MQTT in the line protocol format.
+The low-power Bluetooth module is responsible for emitting advertising packets containing temperature data.
+A more powerful device connected to the main power will collect those results and send them using MQTT in line protocol format.
 On the backend, Telegraf and InfluxDB are used to collect and store those metrics.
-A Grafana [dashboard](#tempsys-dashboard) is configured with alerts in case temperatures are sustained above certain threshold.
+A Grafana [dashboard](#tempsys-dashboard) is configured with alerts in case temperatures are sustained above a certain threshold.

 On top of the temperature, the module will also send its current voltage and RSSI for observability purposes.
 This will help predict when it is time to